BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert>

-As you can see we provide 3 Verbs for the model update (PUT, PATCH, POST), the reason of that is because you cannot send files via `PATCH` or `PUT` verbs, so we have `POST`.
-Where the `PUT` or `PATCH` could be used for full model update and respectively partial update.
+As you can see, we provided 3 Verbs for the model update (PUT, PATCH, POST).
+The reason for that is because you just simply cannot send files via `PATCH` or `PUT` verbs, so we have `POST` as a result.
+The `PUT` or `PATCH` could be used for full model update, and respectively partial update.

 </alert>